Planck 2013 results. I. Overview of products and scientific results: CMB Science Products

-\item for parameter estimation, we use a likelihood code \citep{planck2013-p08} based at low-$\ell$ on a component-separated CMB map, and at high-$\ell$ on a self-consistently determined set of parameters of physically-motivated foreground models simultaneously with the best-fit CMB model (see Sect.~\ref{sec:CMBLike}).
+For the 2013 \Planck\ results, we use a component-separated map of the anisotropies (see Sect.~\ref{subsec:CMBmapNG}, \citealt{planck2013-p06}) for non-Gaussianity analysis and other higher-order statistics.
+For parameter estimation, we use a likelihood code \citep{planck2013-p08} based on a component-separated CMB map at $\ell<50$ and on a self-consistent set of parameters of physically-motivated foreground models determined simultaneously with the best-fit CMB model (see Sect.~\ref{sec:CMBLike}) at $\ell\ge50$.